kylebakerio/a-super-sky/README.md

 ```
 #### minimum options you should set
 - `cycleduration` is how long 1 sun loop takes (in minutes).
 By default, a full day is twice this length. (if `mooncycle="false"`, it's 1x this length.)
-- _recommended_: set `throttle` as high as you can before it starts looking choppy,
+- _optional_: set `throttle` as high as you can before it starts looking choppy.
+By default, it'll target 40 updates per second (throttle=25), but will auto-tune down from that is `cycleduration` starts to be longer than `10`.
+You can set `super-sky-debug="true"` to see logging info about the auto-tune throttle state, or run `document.querySelector('[super-sky]').components['super-sky'].throttle` in your console.
 - `groundcolor` should be set manually, and is used to calculate more realistic light color.
 - see super-sky.js schema for other options. comments explain their use.
 - see glitch demo or repo index.html (referenced above in this readme) for live examples if unclear.